 St. Olaf protects student academic records in accordance with the Family Educational Rights and Privacy Act of 1974.
 Permanent records may be released only upon the written consent of the student.
 While the college does not send grade reports to parents or guardians, such information can be made available to eligible individuals upon special request.
 St. Olaf discloses information from a student's education records to parent(s)/guardian(s) if the student has authorized disclosure of education records to the student's parent(s)/guardian(s) or if the student's parent(s)/guardian(s) claim(s) the student as a dependent for federal tax purposes.
 A student is considered a dependent if they are legitimately claimed as such on the parent’s most recent IRS income tax form.
 Further information concerning St. Olaf College procedures in compliance with FERPA is available on the Registrar's Office website.

 DegreePath is St. Olaf's degree audit software.
 It is a review of a student’s transcript matched against the college’s degree requirements and requirements for each major, emphasis, and/or concentration the student has declared.
-DegreePath shows students where they stand relative to graduation at a given moment.
-Students should immedidately report a discrepancy found on DegreePath to the registrar.
+DegreePath shows students where they stand relative to graduation at any given point in time.
+Students should immediately report any discrepancy found on DegreePath to the registrar.
 In addition to the student and the student's advisor, the only people with access to DegreePath are college officials with an educational need to know.
 The student alone is responsible for understanding and meeting degree requirements.

 Enrollments and Degree Verifications

 The Registrar's Office certifies many forms, including insurance forms and student loan papers.
 Certifications requiring the release of a grade point average or rank in class must be accompanied by a written request from the student.
 Facts of public record are confirmed without written request.
 These include dates of attendance, graduation, and major.

 The transcript is a complete and unabridged course record.
 In addition to courses and grades, the transcript reports the grade point average.
-The student’s major, honors, or other distinctions are recorded on the transcript once they are fixed immediately prior to commencement.
+The student’s major, honors, or other distinctions are recorded on the transcript once they are awarded.